Deloitte report outlines key strategic risks facing businesses over the next three years

 Highlights need for business to better use tools, technology to monitor strategic risks

-Singapore, 21 October 2015 — Global business executives jointly rank pace of innovation (30 percent) and increased regulation (30 percent) as the key strategic risks forecast to impact their business strategy over the next three years, according to the Risk Sensing: The (evolving) State of the Art report released today by Deloitte Touche Tohmatsu Limited (Deloitte Global).
+Global business executives jointly rank pace of innovation (30 percent) and increased regulation (30 percent) as the key strategic risks forecast to impact their business strategy over the next three years, according to the Risk Sensing: The (evolving) State of the Art report released today by Deloitte Touche Tohmatsu Limited (Deloitte Global).
 Talent (25 percent) and reputation (24 percent) also ranked high.

-“The majority of executives surveyed have strategic risk sensing capabilities in their organizations.
+“The majority of executives surveyed have strategic risk sensing capabilities in their organisations.
 However, these capabilities often overlook key elements, lack technical depth, or leave the organization open to the very risks that risk sensing should be protecting against,” said Henry Ristuccia, Governance, Regulatory and Risk leader, Deloitte Global.

 Additional key findings include: